 1. Use a different password for each online account

 No-one wants to hear this, but the best way to avoid having your accounts hacked is to set up a different, random password for each website you use.
 At the very least use different passwords for the top websites like Amazon, eBay, Apple, Facebook, Twitter and your email address.
-Of course this means you'll have to start recording your passwords, but there are many tools to help you with this like LastPass.
+This means you'll have to start recording your passwords too, but there are many tools to help you with this like LastPass.

 2. Use two-factor authentication where possible